What You Need to Know About the HOA Board Member Certification in Florida for 2021

 The HOA has the right to suspend a director who fails to file the certificate within the appropriate time period.
 The suspension stands until the director becomes certified and provides the documentation to the board.

-You can easily earn board member certification in Florida by completing an appropriate course in person or online.
-This quick course requires only four hours of class time.
+You can easily earn board member certification in Florida by completing an appropriate course in-person or online.
+This quick course requires only about two hours of class time.
 The self-study option can be completed at home in a matter of hours.
 You can also fulfill the requirements of the Florida Statute Chapter 720 by reading and studying the governing documents of your HOA, such as its articles of incorporation and bylaws, then submitting a letter confirming your understanding of and willingness to uphold its regulations.

-You can find a local class or online course by visiting the Florida Real Estate Commission.
+You can find a local class or online course by visiting the Florida DBPR.
 This website also provides links to updated Florida regulations.